What is a Public Adjuster?

 Because hail storms are considered a natural event that is beyond your control, it is against state law for your insurance carrier to increase your premiums or drop you because of a property loss claim!

-Is This an Insurance Scam?
+Is This a Legit Insurance Claim?

-No. You have been paying your insurance for years and are entitled for replacement damage to your home regardless of age or prior condition.
+You have been paying your insurance for years and are entitled for replacement damage to your home regardless of age or prior condition.
 A storm like the one that affected your area is very rare and has forced most insurance companies to send Catastrophe Action Teams (CAT) to the area to take care of the overwhelming number of claims.

 They are obligated to cover your loss at a fair market value.